dmbarbour/glas/docs/GlasDesign.md

 ## Binary Extraction

-A subset of Glas modules may define binary outputs.
-A binary can be represented as data (a list of bytes) or as a program that writes a stream of binary fragments.
-The Glas command-line tool shall provide options to extract binaries to file or stdout.
-The extracted binary should represent an externally useful software artifact - e.g. music file, pdf document, executable.
-A tar or zip file can represent multi-file outputs.
+The Glas command-line tool shall provide a simple option to print module system values as binaries to file or stdout.
+This is concretely expressed by command-line arguments `print Value with Printer`, where `Value` and `Printer` both have the form `modulename(.symbol)*` allowing access into labeled records and lists.
+The printer's value must represent a valid *Data Printer* function (see below).
+If a printer is unspecified, we implicitly use `std.print`.

+Printers can extract externally useful binaries from the module system.
+For example, we could 'print' a document, streaming music, or an executable binary.
+Multi-file outputs can be represented indirectly by printing a tar or zip file.
+Printing values is also useful for REPL-style development and debugging of the module system.

-Instead of a command-line compiler, some Glas modules will compile values from other Glas modules into binaries, which are later extracted.
-The logic for producing an executable should primarily be represented within the Glas module system.
-To adapt executables for the system, it is feasible to depend on a `target` module that describes an OS and machine architecture.
+In Glas systems, extraction of binary executables replaces the conventional command-line compiler tools.
+To adapt executables for a host system, it is feasible to depend on a `target` module that describes OS and machine architecture.
+This target could feasibly be adjusted for cross-compilation via tweaking GLAS_PATH.

-An intriguing consequence is that binaries remain accessible within the module system.
-Thus, other modules could further compose these binaries (e.g. to construct a virtual machine image) or interpret binary executables for automatic fuzz testing.
+A consequence of this design is that the compiler logic is fully accessible within the module system.
+All binaries that artifacts that can be constructed externally can be constructed internally within the module system.

 ## Glas Programs

 Glas defines a standard program model designed for staging, composition, and compilation of programs, while being easy to interpret.
 This model is used when defining language modules, streaming binaries, automated tests, and is suitable for transaction machine applications.
-However, it is possible to support many more program models within a mature Glas system.
+However, it is possible to support many other program models within a mature Glas system via binary extraction or acceleration.

 Glas programs are stack-based.
 Valid Glas programs have static stack arity, i.e. branches are balanced and loops are stack-invariant.
 To detect errors ahead-of-time where feasible, other ad-hoc type safety analyses are recommended but not required.
 In general, Glas programs are responsible for verifying other Glas programs.